 - as a stand-alone resource, freely and publicly available online

 - in conjunction with AI’s existing training for professionals who are supporting families in the Somali community

 This project is funded by the Economic and Social Research Council (ESRC) Impact Acceleration Account.

-For the Somali community, the film will help challenge the stigma surrounding autism and families will benefit from more understanding about autism and the support that is available.
-The film will be accessible to Somali communities internationally, who share common experiences in terms of their understanding and acceptance of autism.
+We hope that the film will help challenge the stigma surrounding autism in the Somali community, and that families will benefit from more understanding about the condition and the support that’s available.
+The film will also be accessible to Somali communities in other countries, who share common experiences in terms of their understanding and acceptance of autism.

-Making this film available to professional groups and trainees should help improve understanding and communication between service providers and Somali families who are affected by autism, potentially enhancing support and services for families.
+By promoting the film to professional groups and trainees, we hope it will improve understanding and communication between service providers and Somali families affected by autism.
+It has the potential to enhance support and services for these families.

-AI will benefit through exposure to important issues within their community, as the film will provide clear evidence of how involvement in research can have lasting impact and benefit for their community.
-AI will be able to use the film when talking to or training health, social care and education professionals.
+Through the process of producing this film, AI have benefited from a deeper understanding of important issues within the community it supports.
+The film will also demonstrate how being involved in research can have lasting impact and benefit for both voluntary sector organisations and the communities they serve.
+AI will also be able to use the film when talking to or training professionals in health, social care and education.

 - Nura Aabe, Autism Independence